Updated: 5 days ago

 Phew... thats wordy!
 Still with me?
 This model twists and turns and confuses the issues, It's complexity hides its false premises that rely on an obscured and false equivocation of gender, orientation and activity. (plus ethics but lets not go there)

-It does so by not allowing for the idea that women with a trans history may be attracted to and be regarded as attractive, by other women.
-Unless that is, they too are trans and thus the attraction would be deemed "homosexual" and "male", a transgressive performance of gender, disingenuously categorised as both mysoginistic and homophobic. (gender taboo theory is useful here)
+It does so by not allowing for the idea that women with a trans history may be attracted to and crucially, be regarded as attractive, by other women. (similarly for trans men) Unless that is, they too are trans and thus the attraction would be deemed (by the sceptics) to be "homosexual" and "male".
+A transgressive performance of gender, disingenuously categorised as both mysoginistic and homophobic. (gender taboo theory is useful here)

 And if this were true ..(which it isnt) .and disingenuous males were pretending to be women (which they aren't) then this leads us to....